SeanLehey/Locating-Rogue-SSIDs-with-Kismet/README.md

 ## Other Uses

 Aside from wardriving and locating rogue devices, Kismet is just a fun tool in general.
 While making this project, an airplane flew overhead and broadcasted its in-flight WiFi for a few minutes.
-It should be noted that, just like the cliched _FBI Spy Van_ SSID, always take SSIDs with a grain of salt.
+It should be noted that, just like the cliched _FBI Spy Van_ SSID, you should always take SSIDs with a grain of salt.
 This is a user-configurable value and is not foolproof; this very well could have belonged to a passerby with a sense of humor.

 <br>![UnitedAirlinesVerbose](https://github.com/user-attachments/assets/4e0ba654-3668-48c0-a4d5-e44a293391cf)